 Blocked Drain Lines: Causes and Symptoms

-Blocked drain lines in air conditioning systems are typically caused by a buildup of debris, dust, mold, or algae.
+Blocked drain lines in air conditioning systems are typically caused by a buildup of debris, dust, mould, or algae.
 This accumulation can prevent the proper flow of condensate, which is the moisture produced during the cooling process.
-As the water has nowhere to go, it may lead to leaks, mold growth, and even system malfunction.
+As the water has nowhere to go, it may lead to leaks, mould growth, and even system malfunction.
 Some common symptoms of blocked drain lines include:

 - Water Leaks: If you notice water pooling around your air conditioner, this could be a sign of a blocked drain line.
 The excess water that cannot drain properly may start to leak and cause damage to your property.